syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/monthview.md

 ---
 layout: post
-title:Customize the MonthView at SFSchedule control in Xamarin.iOS
+title: Customize the MonthView at Syncfusion Schedule control in Xamarin.iOS
 description: Overview of MonthView related features of Schedule in Xamarin.iOS
 platform: xamarin.ios
 control: SfSchedule